bquast/decompr/examples/index.md

 leontief
 {% endhighlight %}

+If need be, the results can now be exported to a file format that can be processed by other data processing software such as Stata or simply Excel.
+Below you find an example for exporting the output to basic .csv files.

+{% highlight r linenos %}
+# write the results of WWZ to a csv file
+write.csv(w, file="wwz.csv")

+# write the results of Leontief to a csv file
+write.csv(lt, file="leontief.csv")
+{% endhighlight %}

 In addition, the contruction of the arrays and computations can be done separately using the atomic functions.

 {% highlight r linenos %}